codeonlyjs/website/content/guide/index.md

 what working with CodeOnly is like.

 The following component consists of a `div` containing a `button` and a text `span`.
-Each time the button is clicked, the span is updated with the number of clicks.
+Each time the button is clicked, the span is updated.

 <div class="tip">